LibraryOfCongress/bagger/README.md

 ##Running Bagger on Windows
 To start the Bagger application, double-click on the bagger.bat file in the bin folder.

-##Running Bagger in Linux/Ubuntu
+##Running Bagger in Mac OS X/Linux/Ubuntu
-To start the Bagger application, execute the bagger shell script in the bin folder (i.e. ./bagger).
+To start the Bagger application, double-click the bagger shell script in the bin folder (i.e. <Where you installed bagger>/bin/bagger).

 ##Exceptions
 There are a few common causes for the bagger application to fail which are: